NikolayChirkov/obj2/README.md

   }
 };
 ```
 The technique significantly improves the reliability of the application by validating the A-object creation.
-Also the code size is minimized because not default initialization code is required in run-time mode.
+Also the code size is minimized because no default initialization code is required in run-time mode.
 It also improves performance.
-In additional to that the application upgrade is simplified: the A-object default state can be updated without updating the binary.
+In addition to that the application upgrade is simplified: the A-object default state can be updated without updating the binary.

 ### Cloning of alive object
-Loaded object also can be cloned with the same way.
+Loaded objects also can be cloned in the same way.
 The original object is serialized first, the clone is created and the original state is deserialized into the clone.

 ### Subgraph cloning
-If the object is being to be cloned (both from factory or from alive object) then all references to other objects are also cloned.
+If the object is being cloned (both from factory or from alive object) then all references to other objects are also cloned.
 More correct to say not the object cloning but subgraph cloning.
 Few cloning regimes exist:
 * shallow cloning is when just a top-level object is cloned and all references to other objects just copied if any
 * deep cloning is when all referenced objects are also cloned excluding constant objects
 * full cloning is when constant objects are also cloned

 ## Event-driven
 The execution model is based on the event processing.
 Any object can send an Event with any data to another object to change the state: